heisluft/Beef-OpenGL-Header-Generator/README.md

 ### Things to note
 - If an enum value is not contained in an enum and does not show up in autocompletion you can cast all ungrouped enum values with your typical `(.)` stunt.
-If you like to auto convert those ungrouped values, specify `-a` or `--autoconv` when running the generator
+If you like to auto convert those ungrouped values, specify `-a` or `--auto-conversion` when running the generator
 - If you've included Extensions in your header generation you can use `if(OpenGl.EXTENSION) {...}` to check whether the extension is supported for the device running your program.
-If you don't need this feature you can turn it off by specifying `-n` or `--noExtCheck` when running the generator
+If you don't need this feature you can turn it off by specifying `-n` or `--no-extension-check` when running the generator
 - The bindings likely do **NOT** work with x32 as GLints, GLuints and the like are directly translated to (u)int32 for the reason that Beef does not really work on x32 atm.
 This *may* change in the future